ChadEstoupStreiff/SuperDiary/README.md

 > Install [Docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/).
 #### ⚠️ Make sure you allocated enough RAM to docker (see in settings) !
 AI models may crash if not enough RAM.

-Get the app on your computer
+Get the app on your server or computer
 ```bash
 git clone https://github.com/yourusername/super-diary.git
 cd super-diary